Immune support

 What dose is in one teaspoon of habb?

 Approximately 4.5g of oil, which delivers ≥90mg of thymoquinone at our 2% HPLC-UV minimum.
-The 1g/day and 2g/day doses in the clinical trials refer to seed mass or supplement capsule mass; our cold-pressed oil form is a different vehicle at a comparable daily intake.
+The 1g/day and 2g/day doses in the clinical trials refer to seed mass or capsule mass; our cold-pressed oil form is a different vehicle at a comparable daily intake.

 Is there a vegan or allergen concern?